OffcierCia/ultimate-defi-research-base/README.md

 - [Stochastic Properties of EIP1559 Basefees](https://arxiv.org/pdf/2105.03521.pdf) - Authors explain the new pricing mechanism for the Ethereum developed to bring stability to fluctuating gas prices.

+- [101 the Principles of Tokenomics](https://tokendynamics.xyz/tokenomics-101-the-principles-of-tokenomics/) - This article is a reprint of the original on Eat Sleep Crypto, last edited Jan 12, 2023

 - [A Big Data Analysis of the Ethereum Network: from Blockchain to Google Trends](https://arxiv.org/pdf/2104.01764.pdf) - An analysis of the crypto prices and search trends suggests the existence of big players (and not the regular users), manipulating the market after a drop in prices.

 - [A DLT-based Smart Contract Architecture for Atomic and Scalable Trading](https://arxiv.org/pdf/2105.02937.pdf) -  In this paper, authors propose an atomic, scalable and privacy-preserving protocol that enables secure and dynamic updates.
 Then develop a smart contract-based Credit-Note System (CNS) that allows participants to lock funds before a state channel initialisation, which enhances flexibility and efficiency.